Ardmore, Pennsylvania: History

 Originally named "Athensville" in 1853, the community and its railroad station were renamed Ardmore in 1873 by the Pennsylvania Railroad, on whose Main Line, west out of Philadelphia, Ardmore sits at Milepost 8.5.
 The Autocar Company moved its headquarters to Ardmore in 1899 and constructed a factory on the edge of the downtown area.
 The factory closed in 1954; during demolition in 1956, a major fire broke out that threatened the downtown area before it was extinguished.
 Today, Ardmore consistently ranks among the most desirable suburbs of Philadelphia.

 Eminent domain controversy

 In 2004–2006, Ardmore's business district was the subject of a hotly contested eminent domain battle.
 A grassroots organization, the Save Ardmore Coalition, along with local businesses and other civic groups, opposed an eminent domain/redevelopment program that would have involved the demolition of historic buildings, in favor of preserving those buildings for other commercial use.
-In March 2006, the Lower Merion Township Board of Commissioners adopted a resolution disavowing the use of eminent domain for the benefit of private redevelopment projects.
+In March 2006, the Lower Merion Township Board of Commissioners adopted a resolution disavowing the use of eminent domain for private redevelopment projects.
 The Ardmore battle was also instrumental in prompting the Pennsylvania General Assembly to enact legislation in 2006 restricting the use of eminent domain for private projects.